Firmsconsulting

 Sophisticated capital budgeting techniques include Net present value method (NPV), Internal Rate of Return method (IRR), Profitability index (PI) and Equivalent Annual Annuity (EAA).
 Internal Rate of Return method (IRR) is discussed below.

-Internal Rate of Return (IRR) is one of the sophisticated capital budgeting techniques.
-It is a widely used technique.
+Internal Rate of Return (IRR) is a widely used technique.

-Lets use a simple example to explain this.
-IRR is WACC, but only when the WACC results in the NPV equal to zero.
-That means IRR is another form of cost of capital.
-IRR is a theoretical number, while WACC is a real number.
-In simple terms, the IRR is the rate of return that would equate the NPV with zero.
-If IRR is higher than the cost of capital, then a project should be accepted, and vice versa.
-If IRR at least equals the cost of capital than we know that the business will at least earn a rate equal to its cost of capital on this particular project.
+In simple terms, the IRR is the rate of return that would equate NPV with zero.
+If IRR higher than cost of capital than project should be accepted and vice versa.
+If IRR at least equals cost of capital than we know that business will earn at least rate equal to its cost of capital on this particular project.

 Test yourself

-ABC Corporation has an option to invest in project B. The initial investment for project B is $35,000.
-Operating cash inflows from project B are expected to be $5,000 per year for 8 years.
+ABC have an option to invest in project B. The initial investment for project B is $35,000.
+Operating cash inflows from project B expected to be $5,000 per year for 8 years.
 The cost of capital of ABC is 5%.

 What is the Internal Rate of Return (IRR) for project B?

-Find out if project B is acceptable based on the Internal Rate of Return method.
+Find out if project B is acceptable based on IRR calculation.

-With the help of a financial calculator, we can determine the IRR of project B as follows:
+With the help of financial calculator, we can determine IRR of project B as follows:

 CFio: -35,000